Gallstones are crystalline deposits that develop in the gallbladder (a small pear-shaped organ stores bile).

 Gallstones can cause severe abdominal pain, or you may not have any symptoms.
-Gallstones, also called cholelithiasis, are a very common problem.
+Gallstones, also called cholelithiasis, are a widespread problem.

-It is more common among women, people over 40 and Native Americans.
-The gallbladder is a sac that stores a substance called bile, which is produced by the liver.
+It is more common among women, people over 40, and Native Americans.
+The gallbladder is a sac that stores a substance called bile, produced by the liver.

-After meals, the gallbladder contracts and releases bile in the intestines to aid in digestion.
+After meals, the gallbladder contracts and releases bile in the intestines to aid digestion.

 Gallstones occur when one of the substances that make up the bile (usually cholesterol or a waste product called bilirubin) becomes too concentrated and forms a hard stone.

-Often, gallstones simply sit on the gallbladder and do not cause problems.
-But sometimes block the exit of the gallbladder, called cystic duct.
+Often, gallstones sit on the gallbladder and do not cause problems.
+But sometimes block the exit of the gallbladder, called the cystic duct.

-When this happens, the gallbladder goes into spasms and becomes inflamed, a condition called cholecystitis.
+When this happens, the gallbladder goes into spasms and becomes inflamed, called cholecystitis.

-An episode of cholecystitis can resolve on its own or it can progress to a more serious condition that involves bacterial infection of the inflamed gallbladder.
+An episode of cholecystitis can resolve independently, or it can progress to a more severe condition that involves bacterial infection of the inflamed gallbladder.